Chinas Xi Calls For Middle East Peace Conference - UrduPoint

 China's Xi Calls For Middle East Peace Conference

+Chinese President Xi Jinping called on Thursday for a peace conference to end the war between Israel and Hamas, as he addressed Arab leaders at a forum aimed at bolstering ties with the region

-Beijing, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) Chinese President Xi Jinping called on Thursday for a peace conference on the war between Israel and Hamas, as he addressed Arab leaders at a forum aimed at bolstering ties with the region.
+Beijing, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) Chinese President Xi Jinping called on Thursday for a peace conference to end the war between Israel and Hamas, as he addressed Arab leaders at a forum aimed at bolstering ties with the region.

 Xi is this week hosting Egyptian President Abdel Fattah al-Sisi, Emirati President Sheikh Mohamed bin Zayed Al Nahyan, and several other Arab leaders.